Causes of Economic Growth

 Economic Growth and Economic Systems

 As evidenced by the 2008/2009 recession, we don’t have economic growth all the time.
-However, during most years, industrialized and mostly capitalist countries such as the United States, experience economic growth.
-Hong Kong, Taiwan, Singapore, China, Vietnam, Chile, the United Arab Emirates, South Africa, Russia and several other East bloc countries have increased their production capacities significantly during the past several decades (Russia has stagnated recently due to the conflict with Ukraine and subsequent sanctions).
+However, during most years, industrialized countries such as the United States, experience economic growth (an increase in overall production).
+Among others, Hong Kong, Taiwan, Singapore, China, Vietnam, Chile, the United Arab Emirates, South Africa, Russia and several other East bloc countries have increased their production capacities significantly during the past several decades (Russia has stagnated recently due to the conflict with Ukraine and subsequent sanctions).
 China adopted significant free market elements primarily starting in the late 1980s, and as a result has experienced record growth.
 India has also become more capitalist and opened its borders to increased free international trade in the 1990s.
 These countries’ production possibilities curves have shifted out considerably because of freer markets, increases in capital stock and advances in technology.
 Brazil, Russia, India, China, and South Africa are the five economies with the highest average rate of economic growth over the past several decades (even though some have struggled in the past several years).
 They are known as the BRICS countries.

 Communist (or command economy) countries, such as North Korea, Venezuela, and Cuba, have experienced far less economic growth than their capitalist counterparts.